 On Break

-At 6:40pm the day before Tuesday, Linus wished an indefinite delay upon anyone journeying to the delicatessen he manned.
-The wallpaper in his private alcove was a sprawling sepia map of the NYC underground that abutted the horribly sterile whiteness of the broader hospital café.
+At five ’til 6 the day before Tuesday, Linus maintained a telepathic and omnidirectional petition to delay, intended for all who were currently journeying to the delicatessen he manned.
+The wallpaper in his private alcove was a sprawling sepia map of the NYC underground, which abutted the evenly dusted alabaster stipple effect of the broader hospital caféteria’s perimeter.

 Linus’s company visor itched his scalp.
 He jerked his head and removed one of the disposable polyethylene gloves, then absentmindedly he knocked off the visor and scratched his head with the gloved hand.